 It should also be mentioned that another study demonstrated that taking high-dose vitamin E with iron infusions could reduce some of the lipid peroxidation induced by the intravenous iron bolus.

-There are cases of acute blood and iron loss, such as trauma and long-standing menorrhagia where iron infusions may offset any potential negative effects.
+The cost of an iron infusion, along with the inflammation and weight gain that usually follow, are enough to detour people away from getting an infusion and seeking an alternative solution.
+Of course, there are cases of acute blood and iron loss, such as trauma and long-standing menorrhagia where iron infusions may offset any potential negative effects.

 However, other than in these circumstances I have not found it necessary to use iron infusions even in the cases of intensive anemia since discovering the whole protein chelated iron system.
+To get the most out of an iron supplement, I recommend following these dosing guidelines.

 Kuo KL, Hung SC, Wei YH, Tarng DC.(2008).
 Intravenous iron exacerbates oxidative DNA damage in peripheral blood lymphocytes in chronic hemodialysis patients.
 J Am Soc Nephrology, 19(9):1817-1826. doi:10.1681/ASN.2007101084